Woman-Owned Business Benefits: The Essential Guide

 Multiple private, federal, state, and local grant opportunities exist for women-owned small businesses.
 However, these grants come with fierce competition.
 Ensure you do your due diligence on eligibility requirements, application deadlines, and other factors when applying for a grant.

-You can visit GrantsForWomen.org for various opportunities.
+Visit GrantsForWomen.org for various opportunities.
 While it does list some for-profit grants, the majority are for non-profit organizations.
+Several private grants are available to for-profit businesses.

 You can also visit grants.gov, SBA.gov, or your local SBA office for more information on available grant opportunities and the federal contracting program.
 Here’s a list of some of the most sought-after business grants for female entrepreneurs: